Operations

 "Worth a 15-minute call to see if we can do the same for you?"

-Personalized Cold Email Examples That Work
+Personalized Cold Email Examples

-Example 1: Trigger-Based
+Example 1: Funding Trigger

 Subject: Saw [Company] just closed Series B, congrats